jchoi2x/genius-mcp/PRD.md

 #### 1.1 Purpose
 This document defines the requirements for a Model Context Protocol (MCP) server that provides AI applications with access to the Genius API, enabling them to search for songs, artists, fetch lyrics, and retrieve music metadata.

+**Note:** All tools and resources return data in JSON format for structured, programmatic consumption.
+Since Genius.com's API doesn't provide lyrics directly, the server scrapes lyrics from HTML pages when needed.

 #### 1.2 Goals
 - Provide a standardized MCP interface to the Genius API
 - Enable LLMs to interact with Genius music data through tools and resources
 - Deploy as a scalable serverless solution on Cloudflare Workers
 - Maintain high performance and reliability
+- Return structured JSON responses for easy parsing and integration

 #### 1.3 Target Users
 - AI application developers